 Guadalajara has so many things to do!

-While these outings had particular sentimental value to myself, we also experienced everything we could in the city.
+While these outings had sentimental value to me, we also experienced everything we could in the city.
 Guadalajara easily makes the top of the list of my favorite cities in the world; it has everything you could ever want out of a city, if not within city limits, then only a short drive away.

 Among the more interesting facts about Mexico is that Guadalajara is the country’s second largest city and is ranked as the 8th best city to visit in South America.